systems-failure/ASUS-X556UQK-hackintosh/README.md

+✅ ️ Sleep (takes a bit for going completely into sleep mode, but it works!)

 ⚠️ Bluetooth (Detected by the system but device cannot be discoverable)

-⚠️ FN Keys (brightness and volume control - FN+F9 for disabling the touchpad does not work)
+⚠️ FN Keys (brightness and volume control works - FN+F9 for disabling the touchpad does not work, sleep with FN+F1 crashes the system)

-⚠️ Sleep (wakes up immediately)